 Biologically speaking, we can’t increase the length of our muscles.
 Our muscle length has been determined for each of us by our genetics, and it can’t be changed.
 “Well what about flexibility?” you might say.
 It’s actually a common misconception that improving our flexibility lengthens our muscles.
 Gaining more flexibility increases our tolerance for stretching, without making any permanent changes to the muscle itself.

 We also can’t encourage our muscles to only grow “leanly” (though fun fact, all of our muscles are technically lean because muscle is a lean tissue).
 Our muscles are going to grow however they grow based on our unique bodies.
-That means if you weren’t born with a dancer’s body” (a silly concept since any body can be a dancer’s body), no amount of pliés and yoga classes is going to transform your body into that shape.
+That means if you weren’t born with a “dancer’s body” (a silly concept since any body can be a dancer’s body), no amount of pliés and yoga classes is going to give you that classic ballerina shape.

 The long and lean muscle angle is a marketing technique to draw a line in the sand between exercises that supposedly will make you look “toned” and “feminine” and other exercises out there (like weightlifting) that supposedly will make you look “bulky” and “manly.”
-Whether or not lifting heavy weights will make women bulky has already been covered in detail in other places (see HERE), so I won’t go down that rabbit hole right now.
+Whether or not lifting heavy weights will make women bulky has already been covered in detail in other publications, so I won’t go down that rabbit hole right now.

 Besides concerns about turning into a Bulkasaurus Rex by lifting heavy weights, another fitness myth I commonly hear is that some of the big lifts will inevitably cause injury.
-The two things I hear with the most frequency are concerns that squats will hurt your knees and deadlifts will hurt your back.
+Specifically, that squats will hurt your knees and deadlifts will hurt your back.

 So don't count deadlifts and squats out of your programming just yet, and get help if you need it to do these moves safely.